Abdoul-razaqYussufMbalamula/smart-ev-research-platform/README.md

 Winding continuity testing with a standard multimeter showed low, roughly equal resistance across all three phase pairs — but the readings were too low to be reliable, because the measurement included the test lead resistance (~0.4Ω each side).

 - **Root cause:** A standard multimeter's minimum resolution is typically 0.1–1Ω, which is comparable to or larger than the actual phase resistance of a large hub motor.
-Lead resistance correction is required but brings the corrected result below the meter's useful resolution.
+Lead resistance correction is required, but it brings the corrected result below the meter's useful resolution.
 - **Status:** Precise winding resistance measurement requires a milliohm meter.
 This test is logged as an open item — it does not block controller procurement, but is required for complete motor characterisation before final commissioning.

 **3. Hall sensor wiring verification — Arduino-based live signal test**